MultiOTP

-multiOTP is an open source PHP class, a command line tool, and a web interface that can be used to provide an operating-system-independent, strong authentication system. multiOTP is OATH-certified since version 4.1.0 and is developed under the LGPL license.
-Starting with version 4.3.2.5, multiOTP open source is also available as a virtual appliance - as a standard OVA file, a customized OVA file with open-vm-tools, and also as a Hyper-V downloadable file.
+multiOTP is an open source PHP class, a command-line tool, and a web interface that can be used to provide an operating-system-independent, strong authentication system. multiOTP is OATH-certified since version 4.1.0 and is developed under the LGPL license.
+Starting with version 4.3.2.5, multiOTP open source is also available as a virtual appliance—as a standard OVA file, a customized OVA file with open-vm-tools, and also as a virtual machine downloadable file that can run on Microsoft's Hyper-V, a common native hypervisor in Windows computers.

 A QR code is generated automatically when printing the user-configuration page.

 Overview

 Spyware, viruses and other hacking technologies or bugs (such as Heartbleed) are regularly used to steal passwords.
 If a strong two-factor authentication system is used, the stolen passwords cannot be stored and later used because each one-time password is valid for only one authentication session, and will fail if tried a second time.

 multiOTP is a PHP class library.
-The class can be used with any PHP application using a PHP version of 5.3.0 or higher.
+The class can be used with any PHP application using a PHP version of 7.4.0 or higher.
 The multiOTP library is provided as an all-in-one self-contained file that requires no other includes.
 If the strong authentication needs to be done from a hardware device instead of an Internet application, a request will go through a RADIUS server which will call the multiOTP command line tool.
 The implementation is light enough in order to work on limited computers, such as the Raspberry Pi.